Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations

-\textbf{(Q1) Comparison with competitors.} \cref{fig:Q1} shows the percentage of low-quality explanations for the accepted and the rejected set as a function of the rejection rate $\rho_\%$ averaged over the eight considered datasets.
-On average, \method reduces the number of low-quality explanations in the accepted set by approximately $20\%$ vs \PASTARej, $21\%$ vs \FaithRej, $24\%$ vs \StabRej and \ComplRej, $27\%$ vs \PredAmb, $31\%$ vs \RandRej, and $32\%$ vs \NovRej$_X$ and \NovRej$_Z$.
-Moreover, \method rejects the highest number of low-quality explanations in around $94\%$ of the experiments against all competitors.
-Finally, all the rejectors based on explanation metrics work better than the standard LtR strategies.
-This confirms that focusing on the prediction ambiguity or input novelty is not aligned with the objective of the \LtX setting.
+\cref{fig:Q1} shows the percentage of low-quality explanations for the accepted and rejected set as a function of the rejection rate averaged over the five considered datasets.
+On average, \method rejects more low-quality explanations than the competitors: about $11\%$ more than \InstNov, \ExplNov, and \PASTARej, and $17\%$ vs \PredAmb.
+Interestingly, even though \PASTARej aims at estimating the perceptual quality of an explanation, it perform similarly to other baselines, highlighting the need for a comprehensive score of explanation quality.
+Moreover, \method achieves the lowest number of accepted low-quality explanations in $78\%$ of the experiments (\ie across all (rejection rate, iteration) pairs), thus confirming the consistency of its performance.

-\cref{tab:Q1} reports the average AUROC per dataset. \method performs better at separating low-quality from high-quality explanations for all the considered datasets and obtains an average improvement of $20\%$ and $24\%$ from the two runner-ups, respectively \PASTARej and \FaithRej.
-Importantly, this trend remain unchanged if we change the explainer (see \cref{fig:lime} and \cref{tab:lime} in the Appendix) or the oracle and the predictor (see \cref{fig:experiment-predictors}): \textit{\method always compares favorably to the competitors in all cases}.

-\textbf{(Q2) \method's input space}.
-To investigate which inputs the rejector needs to assess explanation quality, we consider three variants of our method, which train the rejector $r$ using a different input space: \methodQ$_{Z,X}$ uses both the explanation and its corresponding instance, \methodQ$_{Z,Y}$ uses the explanation along with the prediction, and \methodQ$_{Z,X,Y}$ uses the explanation, the instance, and the prediction.\footnote{For classification tasks, we use the positive class probability rather than predicted label.} For each variant, we first augment the explanations as described in \cref{sec:algorithm}.
-We then construct the training set by concatenating each (augmented) explanation with the input and/or prediction depending on variant.
-The rejector is subsequently trained on this enriched dataset to assess explanation quality.